Exam 3 Study Guide

 The presence of network partitions is, in many environments, a rare event.
 By using an eventual consistency model, we choose to give up on “C” (consistency) in order to gain availability on the slim chance that the network becomes partitioned.

-Partitioning will rarely affect the entire system but only a subset of computers.
+Given that partitions are rare in places such as Google data centers, which uses redundant networks both within and outside each center, it is not unreasonable to enforce a strong consistency model (which requires mutual exclusion via locks).
+Network partitions will rarely affect the entire system but only a subset of computers.
 As such, it is possible to use a majority consensus algorithm, such as Paxos, to continue operations as long as the majority of replicas are functioning.
 Spanner takes advantage of an environment where partitions are rare and is willing to be partially unavailable in that rare event when a network becomes partitioned.

-Experience with eventual consistency has taught us that it places a greater burden on the programmer.
+Experience with eventual consistency has taught us that this model places a greater burden on the programmer.
 With an eventual consistency model, it is now up to the programmer to reconcile the possibility that some data that is being accessed may be stale while other data might be current.
 Bigtable, for example, was difficult to use in applications that required strong consistency.
 Custom code had to be written to coordinate locks for any changes that spanned multiple rows.

 With Spanner, Google built a transactional (ACID) database that spans many systems and widely distributed data centers.
 Spanner provides the user with a large-scale database that comprises multiple tables, with each table containing multiple rows and columns.
 The model is semi-relational: each table is restricted to having a single primary key.
 Unlike Bigtable, transactions can span multiple rows and across multiple tables.
 Also unlike Bigtable, which provided eventually consistent replication, Spanner offers synchronous replication, ACID semantics, and lock-free reads.